 Over the last 49 years, the pro-life movement has fought tirelessly to defend the unborn.
 We have marched the streets of Washington; we have unveiled the evils of abortion; we have passed countless bills to protect babies and their moms; we have won pro-life victories in court.

 Now, the next generation has risen up and said, “enough is enough.
 We are a pro-life generation.”

 Millennials and Gen Zers are more pro-life than generations before them.
 Once they learn about the realities of abortion, these young Americans tend to reject laws that allow abortions for any reason up to birth.
-Almost 6 out of 10 Millennials and Gen-Zers specifically opposed the two most pro-choice Supreme Court rulings of our nation’s history: Roe v.
+Almost 6 out of 10 Millennials and Gen-Zers specifically opposed the two most pro-abortion Supreme Court rulings of our nation’s history: Roe v.
 Wade and Doe v.
 Bolton.

 Pregnancy centers and support for women and their babies have become a critical aspect of the pro-life movement since Roe.
 We not only care for the baby inside the womb, we care about the baby after birth and the mother.
 And, American Christians in particular are more than twice as likely as the general population to adopt and foster children.

-NARAL, a pro-choice organization, said this year alone, there have been over 90 abortion restrictions enacted at the state level, making 2021 the “the worst year for abortion rights since Roe was decided.”
+NARAL, a pro-abortion organization, said this year alone, there have been over 90 abortion restrictions enacted at the state level, making 2021 the “the worst year for abortion rights since Roe was decided.”
 This is great news for the pro-life movement.

 There Is Still More To Be Done

 We continue to fight for the right of every child to be born.
 We will stop at nothing until we see abortion annihilated from our society.

 Now that Roe has been overturned that doesn’t mean America is automatically pro-life.
 The issue will be far from decided, as overturning Roe would most likely return the issue to the states.